-One accessible source of information about the CISER Science Education Program is the book ‘Creating Effective Undergraduate Research Programs in Science.’
+One accessible source of information about the CISER STEM Education Program is the book ‘Creating Effective Undergraduate Research Programs in Science.’
 Click on the book for details.

 Citations of Work

 A formal assessment of the CISER Traveling Labs program, which is a component of the CISER Pre-College Outreach grant component can be found at:

 Taraban, R., Box, C., Myers, R., Pollard, R., & Bowen, C. (2007).
 Effects of active-learning experiences on achievement, attitudes, and behaviors in high-school biology.
 Journal of Research in Science Teaching, 44(7).960-979.

 A discussion of the role of research experiences in the lab, like those in the CISER program (1992-2014), in the context of instructional technology can be found at:

 Taraban, R. (2008).
 An impoverished machine: Challenges to human learning and instructional technology.
 Behavior Research Methods, 40(3), 639-646.

 Dr. Taraban published an article in May, 2012, “Academic Factors that Affect Undergraduate Research Experiences”, in the Journal of Education Psychology that includes data he has gathered from undergraduate researchers, including CISER Scholars.
 Dr. Taraban et al found that peer support had a significant positive impact on the undergraduate research experience.
 Find the abstract at Psycnet on APA.org.